0x1911/ovpn_watchdog/README.md

 ## Requirements:
-* Win OS (only tested on Win OS so far!
-It'll break when trying to startup the ovpn-gui client on linux/mac <- 27.10.2022)
 * OpenVPN-Gui client
+* Python 2.x or 3.x
+* Check How to's for your target system

+## Windows OS How To:
 * OpenVPN config file in ../config/ with added credentials || keys

-## Windows OS How To:
 * Create a *.bat file
 * pseudo batch code example:
 ```